HTTP-RPC/Sierra/README.md

 <text-pane text="Hello, World!" horizontalAlignment="center"/>
 ```

 Numeric and boolean values are automatically converted to the appropriate type.
-Properties that expect values defined by the `SwingConstants` class (such as "horizontalAlignment") can be specified via a lowercase version of the constant name.
-This also applies to the constants defined by Sierra's `HorizontalAlignment`, `VerticalAlignment`, and `ImagePane.ScaleMode` enums.
+Properties that expect values defined by the `SwingConstants` class (such as "horizontalAlignment") can be specified via a lowercase/hyphenated version of the constant name.
+This also applies to the constants defined by Sierra's `HorizontalAlignment`, `VerticalAlignment`, and `ImagePane.ScaleMode` enum types.

 ### Color and Font Values
 TODO